WSJ Wine Club Review from a paying customer. WSJ Wine Club Review includes facts, pros and cons, buying process and pictures of what’s in the box.

 Not just a review of one wine this time, but instead a WSJ Wine Club Review.
 As an affiliate, I wanted to do a WSJ Wine Club Review and share my recommendation of what I think is a great deal.

-As a reader of the Wall Street Journal, I had always seen the ads for the WSJ Wine Club and was impressed with the price point of the first case.
-It works out to less than $8.00 a bottle for a 12 bottle case of wine, including tax and shipping!
+Being a reader of the Wall Street Journal, I had always seen the ads for the WSJ Wine Club and was impressed with the price point of the first case.
+It works out to less than $5.00 a bottle for a 15 bottle case of wine!

 Plus, it’s convenient and you get unique wines you probably won’t find at the store.